-The design principles of verandas are similar to individual buildings, based on the modular system to determine the size and location of components.
-The form of a veranda is close to individual buildings.
-One obvious feature distinguishing it from other individual buildings is its curved rooftop.
-Despite the difference between verandas and individual buildings, the design principles to generate verandas could be transformed into an algorithm similar to the one of the individual buildings.
+One obvious feature distinguishing a veranda from other parts of the buildings is its curved rooftop.
+For the most part, however, an algorithm for verandas, based on the modular system to determine the size and location of components is similar to that for individual buildings.
 However, rather than an individual building shaped by the seven parameters, a veranda is fixed by two factors.
-The first is the locations of the primary room and the secondary room(s) of the courtyard the veranda locates in, which are fixed by the other parameters of determination of courtyard size in the second phase and of users' preferences in the fourth phase.
+The first is the location of the primary room and secondary rooms of the courtyard where the veranda is placed.
+These are fixed by determination of courtyard size in the second phase and of users' preferences in the fourth phase.
 The second is the side length of a veranda column in plan view, whose value is chosen by craftsmen between 4.8 and 6 cuns.
 In our algorithm, the locations of these rooms are measured once these parameters are inputted, and, for simplification, the side length is defined as a constant in the value of 6 cuns.